-The Westport Golf Club rooms may also be used as an evacuation point and/or if the Emergency Operations Centre has been activated persons will be evacuated to the nominated Civil Defence Centre.
+A private hangar or the Westport Golf Club rooms may also be used as an evacuation point and/or if the Emergency Operations Centre has been activated persons will be evacuated to the nominated Civil Defence Centre.

-In the event of poor weather assembly point 4 is preferred (Golf Club), a representative from the Golf club will be available open the club room - a full list of contact numbers for golf club personal is displayed in the airport terminal office.
+In the event of poor weather a dry assembly point alternative is preferred (Airport hangar or Golf Club), a hangar owner or a representative from the Golf club will be available open hangar or the club rooms - a full list of contact numbers for hangar owners and golf club personal is displayed in the airport terminal office.